 Proof of origin and Canada's free trade agreements

-For imports not exceeding $3,300 to Canada, the requirement for proof of origin is waived.
-The requirement on the importer to maintain records (for example, commercial invoice and B3) applies even if the CBSA does not require a certification of origin or if a requirement for a certification of origin has been waived.
+For imports not exceeding $3,300 to Canada, the requirement for proof of origin is not necessary at import.
+However, the requirement on the importer to maintain records remains.

 Cross Border: More of a small bump than a big barrier